miniluz/miniluz.github.io/content/posts/docker-svelte-rust-postgres/index.md

     working_dir: /app
     # Bind all important files over
     # Notably, node_modules and .svelte-kit are not bound
+    # This means that when changed in the host, they'll also be changed in the container
+    # And that in turn enables hot-reloading
     volumes:
       - ./frontend/src:/app/src
       - ./frontend/static:/app/static